lflores0214/Pawesome/README.md

 - React.js
 - Node.js
 - Express.js
+- Stripe API

 ### Tech Stack I want to learn

 - MongoDB
 - GraphQl
 - Tailwind CSS

+### MVP

+- Regular users can navigate from the landing page to animals that are up for adoption and articles posted by site admins
+- Admin users can add animals to the adoption database, make edits to existing animals info/adoption status, and add/edit articles